Fun, simple ways to keep your kids entertained during the Easter Holidays

 Easter gingerbread bunnies

-Use a simple gingerbread biscuit recipe to make the biscuits like this one. then simply cut the mixture into bunny shapes.
+Use a simple gingerbread biscuit recipe to make the biscuits then simply cut the mixture into bunny shapes.
 You can try and find a bunny cookie cutter but it’s not essential.
 In fact, you might have more fun trying to draw an Easter bunny on paper then cutting it out on the gingerbread mixture.

 Mars Bar Easter nests